ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- CREATE A NODE PRIORITY QUEUE WITH COMPARATOR -->
 ## Create A Node Priority Queue With Comparator

-The info I used for these examples can be found on [Stack Overflow Link 1](https://stackoverflow.com/questions/45167365/java-listinteger-sort-comparator-and-overflow) which shows why using the commented line (see below) would cause an overflow when trying to get the difference of two arbitrary signed integers thus causing unexpected behaviors.
-[Stack Overflow Link 2]shows how to implement the ```Comparable``` interface.
+The info I used for these examples can be found on [Stack Overflow Link 1](https://stackoverflow.com/questions/45167365/java-listinteger-sort-comparator-and-overflow) which shows why using the commented line (see code below) would cause an overflow when trying to get the difference of two large arbitrary signed integers thus causing unexpected behaviors.
+[Stack Overflow Link 2](https://stackoverflow.com/questions/26963158/inserting-nodes-into-a-priority-queue-java) shows how to implement the ```Comparable``` interface to avoid such problems.

 ### 9a Examples